 University of Colorado Denver (Co-PIs: Drs.
 Benjamin Miller and Lynn VanderWielen): Mental Health Parity’s Limited Impact on Utilization and Access for Health Plan Beneficiaries

 - The passage of the Mental Health Parity and Addiction Equity Act (MHPAEA) has had little to no effect on access and use of mental health services for patients with depression, bipolar, or schizophrenia.
 When examining comparison of states with minimal parity laws prior to implementation of MHPAEA, the number of visits to mental health providers did not increase as would be expected if parity had increased access to care.
 Results from this research highlight the limitations of mental health parity; specifically, parity laws may not have had their intended effect of increasing access and utilization of mental health services.

 University of Nebraska Medical Center (PI: Dr. Fernando Wilson): An Examination of Private Payer Reimbursements to Primary Care Providers for Healthcare Services Using Telehealth, United States 2009–2013

 - While telehealth claims submitted by primary care providers have increased from 1,246 claims in 2009 to 2,558 in 2013, they continue to be reimbursed at lower rates.
 Many states permit reimbursements for telehealth services, but only six states have passed laws that mandate reimbursement parity between telehealth and non-telehealth care.
+(COMPLETED)